jxxcarlson/elm-tree-builder/README.md

     of blocks.

 - Tree.Lib: preOrder, levelOrder, edges.
-The latter transforms Tree a to List (a, a) where the latter represents a list of edges of the tree
+The latter transforms Tree a to List (a, a) where the List (a, a) represents a list of edges of the tree

 - Tree.Random: generate random trees

+- Tree.Render: render trees to strings or graphs.
+A graph is a data structure which represents graphical image of a tree.
+  It is used to render trees to Svg.

 - Tree.Svg: helper functions for rendering graphs (a data structure derived from a tree that can be rendered to SVG).

-- Tree.Transform: transform a Tree to a Graph, as in the preceding item.

 See the code in `app/src/Main.elm` for an example of building a tree from text and rendering it to Svg.